Supplier Code of Conduct

 Forced Labor

-Suppliers shall not use or benefit from any form of human trafficking, or forced, compulsory, bonded, indentured or prison labor in its operations under any circumstances.
-Suppliers must ensure that every employee is a voluntary worker with the freedom to leave the workplace outside of work hours and terminate employment at any time without penalty after notice of reasonable length.
-No employee shall be subject to any form of harsh or inhumane treatment, corporal punishment, threats of physical or sexual violence, or other forms of psychological or physical harassment, intimidation, abuse, coercion, or sanctions that result in wage deductions, reductions in benefits or compulsory labor.
-No part of an employee’s salary, benefits, property, or documents shall be withheld to force such personnel to continue working.
+All labor must be voluntary.
+Suppliers shall not use or benefit from any form of human trafficking, including forced, compulsory, bonded, indentured or prison labor in their operations or in their supply chain under any circumstances.
+Suppliers must ensure that every worker is there voluntarily, meaning all workers shall have the freedom to leave the workplace outside of working hours and to terminate their working arrangement at any time without penalty.
+No worker shall be subject to any form of harsh or inhumane treatment, corporal punishment, threats of physical or sexual violence, or other forms of psychological or physical harassment, intimidation, abuse, coercion, or sanctions that result in wage deductions, reductions in benefits or compulsory labor.
+No part of any worker’s wages, benefits, property, or documents shall be withheld to force such worker to continue working.

 Non-discrimination